Laser engraving intricate patterns on the surface is a great way to personalize things.

 Laser engraving uses a high-energy laser to remove layers of material and produce a permanent mark on the surface of a workpiece.
 Generally, deep laser engravings last for the life span of the workpiece, whereas shallow engravings last comparatively less long and are prone to scratches, especially in abrasive conditions.

-Laser engravings are an exciting way of adding value to an item by engraving intricate designs and even photographs.
+Laser engravings are an exciting way of adding value to an item by engraving intricate designs and even laser engraving photographs on wood, paper, granite, etc.

 These engravings are permanent in the way that, they do not rub off when washed under water and wiped by a soft fabric.